AnjanaRanasinghe/SimpleChatApplication_Client_Server/README.md

 ⚫ **SimpleChatClient:** A client that connects to the server and sends messages.

-This project was built using the NetBeans IDE and follows the guidelines from Exercise 2 in the tutorial.
+This project was built using the NetBeans IDE and follows the guidelines in the tutorial.

 ---